 "He stood in the relation of father to me and all that came of my professional life, and I do not think I shall ever take a pencil in my hand without thinking of him in some way."
 Not content to copy the mode of the École, Furness looked to his own creative genius.
 He quickly established an individualistic architectural style, richly ornamented with patterns abstracted from nature.
-Later, Furness's influence was clear in the Art Nouveaustyle decoration of skyscraper pioneer Louis Sullivan, who had apprenticed and the extensive use of colored tiles.
-The main interior walls are covered with a stylized flowerand-butterfly pattern.
-Furness's sketchbooks show natural features being translated into abstract design in a manner reminiscent of Christopher Dresser, a 19th-century English designer.
+Later, Furness's influence was clear in the Art Nouveaustyle decoration of skyscraper pioneer Louis Sullivan, who had apprenticed at Furness's office.